Murder Mystery Game AI

 Live Clue Management

-One of the most exciting aspects of using AI is its ability to adapt clues in real time, ensuring the game remains challenging yet fair.
-Here’s how you can use AI for live clue management:
+One of the most exciting aspects of using AI is its ability to help adapt clues as the game unfolds, supporting a challenge that remains fair and engaging.
+Here's how you can use AI for live clue management:

 • Monitor Player Progress